 Z444 Personnel Research and Measurement (3 cr.)
 P: Z301 or Z302.
 Personnel research through review and evaluation of studies in appropriate journals, opportunity to master personnel measurement techniques.
 Job analysis, job evaluation, wage curve computation, predictor validation techniques, morale measurement, and personnel auditing.

-Z490 Independent Study in Personnel Management and Organizational Behavior (1-3 cr.)
-P: Permission of department chairperson.
-Supervised individual study and research in student's special field of interest.
-The student will propose the investigation desired and, in conjunction with the instructor, develop the scope of work to be completed.
-Consent of instructor and written report required.

-Quantitative Business Analysis

-K201 The Computer in Business (3 cr.)
-P: sophomore standing.
+(II Z490 Independent Study in Personnel Management and Organizational Behavior (cr. arr.)
+For senior personnel students with consent of instructor.
+Research, analysis, and discussion of current topics.
+Written report required.
+Quantitative Business Analysis K201 The Computer in Business (3 cr.)
+P: Sophomore standing.
 Introduction to digital computers and illustrations of their use in business.
 Stored program concept, types of programming languages, instruction in a specific compiler language; utilization of Business Computer Center.
 Impact of computers upon business management and organization.
 Student may receive credit for only one of K201, Computer Science C201 (CSCI 208) and C301 (CIS200) (CIS264).

-K320 Decision Making Under Uncertainty (3 cr.)
+K325 Systems Analysis by Computer (3 cr.)
+P. K201 (CSCI 208), Econ.
+E270.
+Systems approach to problem-solving, concentrating on those techniques that depend on use of a computer.
+Methodology of systems analysis; specific techniques including critical path method, search techniques, and simulation.
+Utilization of Business Computing Center.
+K327 Introduction to Operations Research (3 cr.)
 P: Econ.
-E270 and either Math.
-M120 or M215.
-Emphasis on modeling decision-making problems under uncertainty.
-Includes material on structuring decision-making problems, decision-making criteria, probability assessment and revision, risk and utility, value of information, and competitive decision making.

-K325 Probabilistic Models and Computer Simulation (3 cr.)
-P: K201, Econ.
-E270, and either Math.
-M120 or M215.
-Fundamentals of probability.
-Applications to probabilistic models in operations research, including inventory and queuing models.
-Heavy emphasis placed upon computer simulation, with students writing their own FORTRAN programs, of these types of models.
-Statistical analysis of computer simulation, and possible optimization using computer simulation.

-K327 Deterministic Models in Operations Research (3 cr.)
-P: K201 and either Math.
-M120 or M215.
-Emphasizes deterministic (nonprobabilistic) models in operations research.
-Includes introductory material on matrix algebra and solving linear equations, linear programming, integer programming, nonlinear optimization, dynamic programming, and network models.
-Students use canned computer programs for linear programming and write FORTRAN programs for optimization search procedures.

-K480 Professional Practice in QBA (3-6 cr.)
-P: Junior or senior standing in major area and approval of department chairperson.
-Application filed through Professional Practice Program Office.
-Work experience in cooperating firm or agencies.
-Comprehensive written report.
-Graded A, S, or F, assigned by faculty.

-K490 Independent Study in Quantitative Business Analysis (1-3 cr.)
-P: Permission of department chairperson.
-Supervised individual study and research in student's special field of interest.
-The student will propose the investigation desired and, in conjunction with the instructor, develop the scope of work to be completed.
-Consent of instructor and written report required.

-Business Law

-L201 Legal Environment of Business (3 cr.)
+E270, Math.
+M215-M216.
+Philosophy and techniques of operations research.
+Theory of probability, inventory models, utility and decision theory, game theory, linear programming and queuing models.
+K490 Independent Study in Quantitative Business Analysis (cr. arr.)
+Business Law L201 Legal Environment of Business (3 cr.)
 P: sophomore standing.
 Emphasis on the nature of law through examining a few areas of general interest: duty to avoid harming others (torts), duty to keep promises (contracts), and government regulation of business (trade regulation).
 Credit not given for both L201 and L203.
 L203 Commercial Law I (3 cr.)
 P: sophomore standing.
 Covers the nature of law, torts, contracts, the sale of goods, and the legal regulation of business competition.
 For accounting majors and others intending also to take L303 in order to attain a rather broad and detailed knowledge of commercial law.
 Credit not given for both L201 and L203.
 L303 Commercial Law II (3 cr.)
-P: L203 (L201 may be accepted with permission of department).
+P: L203 (L201 may be accepted with permission of Department).
 Law of ownership, forms of business organization, commercial paper, and secured transactions.
 For accounting majors and others desiring a rather broad and detailed knowledge of commercial law.

 L405 The Corporation in America Today (3 cr.)
 A discussion course focusing upon proposals for making business corporations more responsive to the needs of society and including study of the law applicable to corporations and their directors, officers, and employees.
 Involves student research and proposals.
 L406 Employment Problems and the Law (3 cr.)
 Current legal problems in the area of employment.
-Topics include: race and sex discrimination; terminations in federal, state, and unionized jobs; impact of the United States Constitution and civil rights legislation.

-L407 Unfair Trade Practices and Consumer Protection (3 cr.)
-Examines and evaluates the law of unfair and deceptive trade practices, consumer protection, and intellectual property, including antitrust law, misleading advertising and other marketing practices, trademarks, copyright, and trade secrets.

-L408 Real Estate Law (3 cr.)
+Topics include: race and sex discrimination; terminations in federal, state, and unionized jobs; impact of the United States Constitution and civil rights legislation. - L407 Unfair Trade Practices and Consumer Protection (3 cr.)
+Examines and evaluates the law of unfair and deceptive trade practices, consumer protection, and intellectual property, including antitrust law, misleading advertising and other marketing practices, trademarks, copyright, and trade secrets. - L408 Real Estate Law (3 cr.)
 P: L201.
 Legal problems incident to ownership and transfer of real property; attention to landlord-tenant law and the tools of land-use planning (nuisance law, zoning, private restrictions, subdivision control, and eminent domain).
 L409 Law and the Environment (3 cr.)
 Uses of law to deal with problems involving the degradation of our physical environment.

-L410 Current Business Problems and the Law (3 cr.)
-P: consent of instructor.
-Examines a few selected current problems facing business or society and analyzes the impact of the legal system on these problems.

-L420 Legal Aspects of Corporate Finance and Entrepreneurship (3 cr.)
-P: open to senior business school students only.
-An in-depth consideration of selected legal constraints affecting decisions of the entrepreneur, investment adviser, and corporate officer.
-Topics are selected from the areas of corporation law, securities regulation, and investment manager regulation.

-L490 Independent Study in Business Law (1-3 cr.)
-P: Permission of department chairperson.
-Supervised individual study and research in student's special field of interest.
-The student will propose the investigation desired and, in conjunction with the instructor, develop the scope of work to be completed.
-Consent of instructor and written report required.